Overview

 Yes, we are delighted to receive funding for a number of our courses.

-Springboard funds 90% or 100% of the fees for the following programmes; the Professional Diploma in Innovation for Sustainability, the Grad Certificate in Creativity, Innovation and Entrepreneurship, the Grad Certificate in Creativity, Innovation and Leadership and the Grad Certificate in Digital Technology, Transformation and Resilience.
-Details on if you are eligible for funding, and what category of funding are here on the Springboard website.
+Springboard funds 90% or 100% of the fees for the following programmes; the Professional Diploma in Innovation for Sustainability, the Grad Certificate in Creativity, Innovation and Entrepreneurship, and the Grad Certificate in Creativity, Innovation and Leadership.
+You may find details on the Springboard+ website about eligibility for funding.

 Please note, preference will be given to unemployed persons and returners.